TienPhanDev/Javascript-Projects-for-practice/README.md

-Example of Javascript Keyboard with eventlistener edited Includes .html and .css and .wav sounds for project
+Examples of Javascript Projects with code edited by user Includes .html and .css and necessary accompanying files for project

-credit to wesbos js30in30days for tutorial
+Credit due to wesbos Js30in30days for tutorials and guidance